|

 spiritual moments is unmistakably obvious and equally an immense

-a more brilliant effort with such a heavenly feeling is very
+fact, a more brilliant effort with such a heavenly feeling

-hard to find in this category of music.
-The music simply affects
+is very hard to find in this category of music.
+The music

-your body, inner consciousness, your spirit and foremost your
+simply affects your body, inner consciousness, your spirit

 To